Plzeň (Pilsen), Czech Republic

 In order to store the function block parameters, the checkbox Permanent in block properties must be checked.
 All function block parameters and also internal states in selected blocks will be stored (excluding arrays).

 The list of function blocks with persistent internal states follows:

 Default save period is 300 seconds.

 The persistent memory can be reset or cleaned up using Download Dialog - see Fig. 3.1.
 Switch Download option in Download Dialog to Expert mode and choose between Reset persistent memory or Cleanup persistent memory.
 Reset persistent memory will replace entire persistent memory however Cleanup persistent memory will erase just the parameters which are not used any more.

-Permanent storage file, it’s size, location and save period can be changed using configuration file rexcore.cfg.
-More details can be found in the RexCore User Guide.
+Permanent storage file, its size, location and save period can be changed using configuration file rexcore.cfg.
+Find more details in the RexCore User Guide.

 Be aware that the block parameters will be overwritten with the ones stored in persistent memory immediately after swapping executives if the Permanent option is enabled for the function block.